homieiot/convention/extensions/documents/homie_last_updated_extension.md

 This extension supports Homie `3.0.1` and `4.x`.

 ## Extension Identifier
-The ID of this extension is `name.berger.name.last-updated`.
+The ID of this extension is `name.berger.max.last-updated`.
 Therefore the **$extensions entry** is `name.berger.max.last-updated:1.0.0:[3.0.1;4.x]`.

 ## Extension Datatypes